A Nearly Fatal Illusion

 CHON: Selections from A Nearly Fatal Illusion

-I live most of the year in Prescott, Arizona and the remaining time I spend in Absarokee, Montana.
-For the past five years I have been photographing in and around the Powder River Basin in north central Wyoming (see Cartography and the Cultural Terrain), a stunning landscape where energy exploration is expanding exponentially.
+For the past eight years I have been photographing in and around the Powder River Basin in north central Wyoming (see Cartography and the Cultural Terrain), a stunning landscape where energy exploration is expanding exponentially.
 Wyoming is “ground zero” for oil, gas and coal exploration.
 Mining, drilling, hydraulic fracturing and transportation of energy resources takes a huge toll on the natural environment, destroying habitat for a great number of species (from sage grouse to pronghorn, trout to humans), leaving unsightly scars and detritus while contaminating ground water reserves.
 But currently, we are a society dependent upon fossil fuels.
 If our western habitats are to survive massive industrial development of energy resources, warming temperatures, pollution, and livestock grazing then we must begin to embrace our responsibilities.

 These four elements; are the core of life’s sustaining cycles, events and processes including respiration, photosynthesis, decomposition, oxidation and precipitation.
 In this new body of photographs I attempt to explore the intersection of art, science and nature, chaos and climate, while trying to understand the tenuous equilibrium that these core elements play within the ecosystem, for reclamation and restoration of a planet in peril.
 This selection of photographs focus on a visual investigation of these elements within life's soup amidst the arid landscapes west of the 100th meridian contrasted alongside images of natural reclamation occurring in an abandoned battery at Fort Worden, Washington.